-During 2009, the Company had a certificate of deposit for \$209,000 as collateral for a letter of credit issued in connection with an operating lease.
-In December 2009, the requirement for the letter of credit was released in connection with the amendment of the operating lease.
 In December 2009, the Company issued a letter of credit for \$200,000 in connection with another operating lease.
 The letter of credit is collateralized by a certificate of deposit in the same amount.
-Restricted cash of \$200,000 at December 31, 2010 and 2009 is included in other assets on the consolidated balance sheet.
+Restricted cash of \$200,000 at December 31, 2011 and 2010 is included in other assets on the consolidated balance sheet.